… And use my Flow Chart to get it done!

 Whatever your specific goal is, write it down and post it where you will be reminded every day.

 2. Measurable.
 The next step is to make sure that the goal is Measurable.
 When we set goals, it’s important that we’re able to measure levels of our achievement.
-By measuring, we can keep track of our progress and feel more motivated to move toward our final goal.
+By measuring, we can keep track of our progress and feel more motivated to achieve our final goal.

 Make a chart or keep a journal to track your successes and achievements.
 Seeing a visual guide will help motivate you, especially during tough days.

-If you have a very large goal, such as getting out of debt or losing a large amount of weight, break that large goal into much smaller goals or steps.
+If you have a huge goal, such as getting out of debt or losing a large amount of weight, break that large goal into much smaller goals or steps.
 Achieving a small goal every week will keep you determined to work harder and smarter.

 4. Realistic.
 Your goal must also be Realistic.
 For example, setting a goal to win the Lottery is not particularly realistic.
 It’s possible, but not probable.
 Also, it’s not something you have any control over.